msantos/verx/README.md

     VERX_QEMU_BIN : path to the qemu binary (default: /usr/bin/kvm)
     VERX_BRIDGE_INTERFACE : bridge interface (default: user networking)

+## TESTING EVERYTHING WORKS

+To quickly test everything works, you can try running `bin/verx`, an escript that provides a simple command line interface to the verx library.

+You'll have to set up the ERL\_LIBS environment variable first, e.g., if verx is checked out in ~/src:

+    export ERL_LIBS=$ERL_LIBS:~/src

+Then run:

+    bin/verx

+To create the example VM:

+    bin/verx create priv/example.xml

+To see all the VMs (if you have TLS set up):

+    bin/verx list --all --transport verx_client_tls

+To connect to example VM's console using the Unix transport:

+    bin/verx console localvm # control-C to exit

 ## HOW TO USE IT

 ## libvirt documentation